 - For the sugar-cinnamon mix, feel free to replace the white sugar with brown sugar if that’s what you prefer.

-It usually happens when you overmix your batter.
+It usually happens when you overmix the batter.

 You should only mix it just enough to combine.